Aventus-Network-Services/avn-api/README.md

 // The AvN address of the relayer you will be using, as supplied by Aventus: const AVN_RELAYER = '5Ekag...';

+// The AvN address of the payer you will be using: const PAYER = '5G7B3...';

 // The Ethereum address of the Authority required for minting NFTs, as supplied by Aventus: const AVN_AUTHORITY = '0xD3372...';

 async function main() {
   const options = { suri: '0x816ef9f2c7f9e8c013fd5fca220a1bf23ff2f3b268f8bcd94d4b5df96534173f'};
+  // For split fee functionality we can specify the payer in the options object. const splitFeeOptions = { suri: '0x816ef9f2c7f9e8c013fd5fca220a1bf23ff2f3b268f8bcd94d4b5df96534173f', payerAddress: PAYER };
+  // If a default payer account is added we can simply set the hasPayer flag to true. const defaultSplitFeeOptions = { suri: '0x816ef9f2c7f9e8c013fd5fca220a1bf23ff2f3b268f8bcd94d4b5df96534173f', hasPayer: true };

   const api = new AvnApi(AVN_GATEWAY_URL, options);
+  const splitFeesApi = new AvnApi(AVN_GATEWAY_URL, splitFeeOptions);
+  const defaultSplitFeesApi = new AvnApi(AVN_GATEWAY_URL, defaultSplitFeeOptions);
   // If no URL is passed the API will run in offline mode, exposing core utilities:
   // const api = new AvnApi(); // OR:
   // const api = new AvnApi(null, options);